 Shoulder pain can arise from many injuries including dislocation and subluxation.
 For patients with Ehler-Danlos Syndrome (EDS), this is especially problematic given their joint laxity.
 EDS is a group of inherited disorders that affect and weaken connective tissues such as tendons and ligaments (1).
-And EDS shoulder pain are often characterized with joints that are typically hypermobile with an excessive range of motion.
+And EDS shoulder pain is often characterized by joints that are typically hypermobile with an excessive range of motion.

 What is Hypermobility?